mad in pursuit :: memoir

 Midnight rolled around.
 Noise got made.
 Lights got switched off.
 Kissing occurred.

-I was sitting on the basement steps with Hal.
+I was sitting on the basement steps with Phil.
 We sat.
 He made no move to sidle up to me, much less kiss.
 And so we sat, silent, staring into the darkness, listening to the romantic sighs.
 A chill paralyzed me.
 Was I that ugly, that undesirable not to merit a token peck on the cheek or a friendly slap on the back?
 Were the others noticing?

 12.6.99